naymspace/backpex/guides/actions/item-actions.md

 > #### Do not swallow the gate {: .warning}
 >
 > This only applies to `Backpex.Resource` calls that are still gated — the ones you did *not* pass `authorize?: false`.
-A broad `rescue` around such a call catches `Backpex.ForbiddenError` and `Backpex.NoResultsError` too, turning a denied write into a flash message that reports the action as merely failed.
+A broad `rescue` around such a call catches `Backpex.ForbiddenError` and `Backpex.NoResultsError` too, turning a refused write into an ordinary flash message: the request looks handled, and the failure is filed under "something went wrong" instead of "you may not do this".
 Reraise them:
 >
 > ```elixir
 > rescue